aweneagle/env/env/README.md

 4.  developing a new lib class when you want to develop a new lib class, the rule's simple:
       1. implements the interface in the lib dir
-      2. only methods of the interface should be public, exception __construct()
+      2. only methods of the interface should be public, except __construct()
       3. only methods should be public ( it means no public attributes, no __get(), __set() to access private attributes)

     forexample, when a new curl class is wrote out, it should be like this: